jthack/hydeout/_posts/2022-08-18-unpredictable-idors.md

 ![](https://i.imgur.com/tpMrj6E.png){: width="300" }
 *It's an eye-door, get it?*

-Alright.
-We're settling it.
-We're going to conclude the long-overdue debate around IDORs with IDs which are not predictable.
+There is an interesting debate around bug reports of IDORs with IDs which are not predictable.

-They are valid vulnerabilities.
-They should be fixed.
-And this post will be a reference for why.
+My stance is that they are valid vulnerabilities, they should be fixed, and this post will be a reference for why.

 ### What's an unpredictable IDOR?
 If you're not sure what an IDOR is, [read Portswigger's post on it.](https://portswigger.net/web-security/access-control/idor)